DillonSteyl/SCIE1000/Week 5/array_introduction_5.md

 [0.
 0.5 1.
 1.5 2.
 2.5 3.
 3.5 4.
 4.5 5.
 5.5 6.
 6.5 7.
 7.5 8.
 8.5 9.
 9.5]
 ```

-Notice how the array starts at 0, goes all the way up to 10 (but doesn't include it), with a step size of 0.5 (Arange sometimes likes to put periods at the end of integers when it prints them.
-Don't worry about it!).
+Notice how the array starts at 0, goes all the way up to 10 (but doesn't include it), with a step size of 0.5.

  If you wanted to include `10` in the array, you might want to use something like this instead:
 ```python